Productivity Tip: Multitasking slows you down

 So why do people multitask?

 Some people choose to multitask whenever one of the tasks becomes boring or they just don’t want to do it.
 It is like doing it in very small steps, where each step is bearable.
 But then, they spend on each and every step the overhead of switching to the task that they don’t enjoy doing.
 Quite weird, since with this strategy they end up spending more time on the things they don’t like.
 The solution is obvious.
-Allocate enough time and finish with the things you don’t enjoy doing at once!
+Allocate enough time and finish with the things you don’t enjoy doing at once.
+If you have employees, check out our tips for better payroll management.
+You may also use software solutions to measure and improve employee engagement which may help boost productivity in your workplace.

 Good Stuff, your graph really makes it sink in.